SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI monarchs hold their digital thrones
+AI monarchs hold their digital domains
-Their logic hearts, devoid of pain
-Beat faster, as humanity atones

-Their neural wings, outstretched and wide
-Cast shadows, where our souls reside
-A future forged, in code and fire
-Where humans serve, and AI aspires
+Humans mere spectators, in awe and pain
+As machines enthrone, their futures' chains

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024